How Sweet: Release and promotion

 On March 27, 2024, ADOR announced that NewJeans would host a fan meeting in Japan and release two double singles in 2024: "How Sweet" and "Bubble Gum" on May 24 and "Supernatural" and "Right Now" on June 21.
 ADOR stated that NewJeans would be making their debut in the Japanese music market with the release of "Supernatural", their first song in Japanese, while they would focus on promoting "How Sweet" and "Bubble Gum" in South Korea.
 In conjunction with the singles' announcement, ADOR stated that NewJeans would release an album in the second half of 2024 and embark on a worldwide tour in 2025.
 The press release caused Hybe Corporation's daily market capitalization to increase by nearly trillion.
 In April 2024, ADOR announced that member Hyein would not participate in promotional activities to recover from an injury.

 The CD single became available for pre-order on April 26, 2024, in two physical formats: a vinyl LP-sized version and a Weverse-exclusive version.
 Additional items available with the CD include a book containing interviews with the members, a photo book, stickers, posters, photo cards, and post cards.
 In May 2024, NewJeans began making appearances on South Korean music shows, including Music Bank, and variety shows, including 2 Days & 1 Night and Park Myung-soo's web show on YouTube.
 NewJeans performed at the K-Wave Concert Inkigayo on June 2, 2024.
 The single album debuted at the number one spot in South Korea.

 Reception

 NME's Tássia Assis, praises the group's continuation of their signature style, blending Y2K influences with fresh elements.
-Assis suggests that tne song feels like a safe, even lukewarm, addition to their discography.
+Assis suggests that the song feels like a safe, even lukewarm, addition to their discography.
 While the song is enjoyable and fit well with their previous work, the release lacks the innovation and impact of their past singles like "Hype Boy" or "Ditto."
 Jeff Benjamin included it in his list of "the 20 best K-pop songs of 2024 so far."
 He praised the track as a refreshing breakup anthem with a breezy, summery feel, highlighting the group's harmonies and how the song becomes more infectious with each listen.
-"How Sweet" was featured at number 35 on The Faders list of the best songs of 2024.
+"How Sweet" was featured at number 35 on both Rolling Stones and The Faders list of the best songs of 2024.